 Talapus Lake Trail to Mason Lake is a 11.5 mile moderately trafficked out and back trail located near North Bend, Washington that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Amazing.
 Once you pass the two more popular lakes you will pretty much have the area to yourself.

 Great beginner backpacking location.
 The layout of the lakes makes it easy to push yourself while having the comfort of knowing that there will be a place to stop nearby.
 I took my 12 year old.
 We each carried 27 lbs, and were able to make our 1.5 mile trek easily in 1 hour.
 We only made it to the first campsite on Talapus Lake, so I can't speak to the rest of the hike.
 We stopped because we got a super late start, and ran out of daylight.

 You can self-register at the trailhead for overnight passes.
 They are free.
 The trail is very well maintained and quite wide.
 It is a gradual incline all the way.
 Very manageable.